 What’s more, I could also script certain tasks that would otherwise call for me to perform manually.
 Before long, it became apparent that many of the preventive maintenance tasks that I used, could be automated AND I could perform tasks on many machines at once, allowing me to multi-task and clear multiple tickets at once.
 By doing this, the number of calls or tickets that we dealt with were mainly requests for certain tasks or changes.
 Very rarely would we need to repair something that was a result of system resources going unchecked.

 Having gained this new-found knowledge, I wanted to be in control of my own MSP.
-This came to be, after an unfortunate clash with one of the above mentioned friends, caused me to loose that job.
+This came to be, after an unfortunate clash with one of the above-mentioned friends, caused me to lose that job.

 I quickly went in search of my MSP platform of choice.
 I was, of course already familiar with the one that we used in my previous job.
 However, I wanted to be different.
 I didn’t want to ride on the coattails of my previous experience any more than I needed.